 Ms. Harding is a member of the CD Howe Financial Services Policy Council and the Legal Committee at the Canadian Bankers Association.
 She previously sat on the Board of Directors of the Workers’ Compensation Board (Alberta).

-Mr. Michael Hogan joined the Alberta Electric System Operator Board in October 2014 and is a member of the Governance and Nominations Committee and Power System Committee.
+Mr. Michael Hogan joined the Alberta Electric System Operator Board in October 2014 and is Chair of the Human Resources Committee and a member of the Power System Committee.

 Mr. Hogan is a seasoned consultant and board member in the energy industry, with significant electric utility experience in both domestic and international jurisdictions.
 He has experience in a variety of business environments, coupled with strong relationship skills and commercial sense.